 Senior Editor: National Parks Magazine

-Inherited an underachieving magazine and turned it into one of the premier publications produced by a nonprofit advocacy organization.
-Brought on a talented graphic designer, a budding writer, a newbie photo editor, and some stellar freelancers, and earned a dozen FOLIO awards for writing, photography, design, and illustration.
-Increased circulation from 290,000 to 330,000 readers, who wrote letters we were proud to publish while silencing all the cranky, overzealous fact-checkers out there just waiting to pounce.
+Inherited an underachieving magazine and turned it into one of the premier publications produced by an environmental nonprofit.
+Brought on a talented graphic designer, a budding writer, a newbie photo editor, and some stellar freelancers, who helped us earn awards for writing, photography, design, and illustration.
+Increased circulation from 290,000 to 330,000 readers who wrote letters that we were proud to publish while silencing all the cranky, overzealous fact-checkers just waiting to pounce.

 Managing Editor: Children's Voice Magazine